eov/bitport/doc/Install.md

 ```
   [chroot]# /bin/echo debian-live > /etc/hostname
   [chroot]#
-  [chroot]# /bin/cat /etc/hosts | /bin/sed -E -e '/127.0.0.1\s+localhost/a 127.0.0.1 debian-live' > /etc/hosts.temp
-  [chroot]# /bin/mv /etc/hosts /etc/hosts.old
-  [chroot]# /bin/mv /etc/hosts.temp /etc/hosts
-  [chroot]#
   [chroot]# /usr/bin/apt-get update
   ...
   [chroot]#
 ```
-What the sed script above does is to  add a line `127.0.0.1 debian-live` in `/etc/hosts` so you can do it manually instead.

 Find the exact package name of linux-image that matches the Debian version for the target live system (might not be the same as the build host system) :
 ```